 Launch Script Description evsoc_ispExample_trion.launch Debugging software on Trion® development boards. evsoc_ispExample_ti.launch Debugging software on 钛金系列 development boards evsoc_ispExample_softTap.launch Debugging software on Trion or 钛金系列 development boards with the soft JTAG TAP interface.
 For example, you would need to use the soft TAP if you want to use the OpenOCD debugger and the Efinity ® Debugger at the same time.
-(See Using a Soft JTAG Core for Example Designs.)
+(See Using a Soft JTAG Core for Example Designs in the Sapphire RISC-V SoC Hardware and Software User Guide.)